AleidvdZ/leaflet-challenge/README.md

 ## Process and Resources
 ### Timeline:
-0817  Created repository, cloned locally, added and commited starter files, formatted README.md
+0817  Created repository, cloned locally, added and commited starter files, formatted README.md 0818  Using Day 1: 10-Stu_GeoJson was able to load in the data, the tile layer, and bind the popups.
+Was not successful in changing the markers and need to review before completing.

 ### Links used:
 Used examples from Module 15 class activities.